 For instance, a video might show one of the bad guys sitting on a busy street corner with a handheld device just pulling credit card information out of thin air.
 Things got so scary thanks to these videos that some countries even started protecting passports with RFID-blocking technology.

-Those who sell RFID-blocking devices will definitely try to scare you with stories, and they will probably also use a lot of technical information and specs to push their products.
-This isn’t to say that RFID-products don’t work—many work just fine, but so does aluminum foil.
+Those who sell RFID-blocking devices will try to scare you with stories, and they will probably also use a lot of technical information and specs to push their products.
+This information isn’t to say that RFID-products don’t work—most work just fine, but so does aluminum foil.
 All it takes to protect an RFID device is to wrap it in some aluminum foil.

 Now, here’s the real kicker: Even if you want to invest in these products, you should ask yourself why you are doing it.
 In more than a decade, there has been no reported crime committed using an RFID-enabled device.
 Zero.

 Experts have made the same claim—that RFID-blocking wallets and other accessories are unnecessary—for just as long as these items have been on the market.
 You can find hundreds of articles about RFID skimming, but not a single one of them has concrete evidence that this crime has ever happened!

 If you're still worried that it could happen, the aluminum foil solution can put your mind at ease.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.